connectedbydata/connectedbydata.org/_posts/2023-06-27-data-policy-digest.md

 ## Events

-* On Tuesday 27 June, the Open Rights Group, Big Brother Watch, TUC, Keep Our NHS Public and Bates Wells were talking DPDIB in parliament [at an event](https://www.eventbrite.co.uk/e/what-will-it-mean-to-weaken-the-uks-data-protection-regime-tickets-651939758367?aff=ebdsoporgprofile) organised by SOAS’s Influencing the Corridors of Power project.
+* Today (Tuesday 27 June), the Open Rights Group, Big Brother Watch, TUC, Keep Our NHS Public and Bates Wells are talking DPDIB in parliament [at an event](https://www.eventbrite.co.uk/e/what-will-it-mean-to-weaken-the-uks-data-protection-regime-tickets-651939758367?aff=ebdsoporgprofile) organised by SOAS’s Influencing the Corridors of Power project.
 (SOAS ICOP have produced their own briefing on the Bill.)

 * Also today, the Global Government Forum has a discussion, [‘AI for all?
 Addressing the biases in automation’](https://twitter.com/globegov/status/1671488428637143041?s=20)